ARMmbed/example-deployment-soap-dispenser/README.md

 Soap dispenser firmware for xDot.

+WARNING, i seem to recieve RTX error codes at runtime if compiled using CLI, works find imported into online compiler..

 ## How to provision devices

 Before you can use the firmware you need authentication keys for the network.
 For this you need your device EUI.
 To find the EUI: